 - community navigators who provide health guidance to patients rather than medical care and signpost patients to relevant support groups and organisations.

-A number of the pilot sites include community pharmacy within their proposed plan to make services more accessible to patients.
-PSNC is supporting networking and information sharing between the LPCs in these areas.
+A number of the pilot sites included community pharmacy within their proposed plan to make services more accessible to patients.
+PSNC supported networking and information sharing between the LPCs in these areas.

 - introduction of new services in their area, such as winter ailments service, minor ailments service and/or an emergency supply service;

-- creation of a new pharmacist role ‘Pharmacy Services Co-ordinator’ who will work with staff in GP practices and community pharmacies Pharmacy Services Co-ordinator Job Description;
+- creation of a new pharmacist role ‘Pharmacy Services Coordinator’ who worked with staff in GP practices and community pharmacies (Pharmacy Services Co-ordinator Job Description);

-- involvement in the AQUA project that involves identifying high risk vulnerable patients.
-Identified patients will get a visit from social care and a Medicines Use Review (MUR) will be undertaken by the pharmacist in the patient’s home (the two visits are ideally coordinated so they happen on the same day).
+- involvement in the AQUA project that involved identifying high risk vulnerable patients.
+Identified patients received a visit from social care and a Medicines Use Review (MUR) was undertaken by a pharmacist in the patient’s home (the two visits are ideally coordinated so they happen on the same day).
 The pharmacist then phones the patient after a length of time (similar to a New Medicine Service follow up call) if the patient has issues following the MUR;

-- creation of a new pharmacist role ‘Care Network Pharmacy Lead’ who will champion the role of pharmacy and support the integration of pharmacy into care planning Care Network Pharmacy Lead – Expression of Interest; and
+- creation of a new pharmacist role ‘Care Network Pharmacy Lead’ who championed the role of pharmacy and supported the integration of pharmacy into care planning (Care Network Pharmacy Lead – Expression of Interest); and

-- involvement in the EPIC (Extended Primary Integrated Care) project in Brighton, where pharmacy will be integrated into first line treatment in the primary care team.
-The patient will phone their practice for triage by a GP and they will decide whether the patient should be referred to a pharmacy or whether they need to see another healthcare professional.
-If the patient is referred to the pharmacy, the patient will have a 15 minute consultation with the pharmacist.
-The list of conditions that can be referred to the pharmacist have been agreed and Patient Group Directions are in place to support this.
+involvement in the EPIC (Extended Primary Integrated Care) project in Brighton, where pharmacy was integrated into first line treatment in the primary care team.
+The patient phoned their practice for triage by a GP and they decided whether the patient should be referred to a pharmacy or whether they need to see another healthcare professional.
+If the patient is referred to the pharmacy, the patient was given a 15 minute consultation with the pharmacist.
+The list of conditions that could be referred to the pharmacist were been agreed and Patient Group Directions were in place to support this.
 There are three levels to the pharmacy element:

-- level one – all pharmacies can offer this service, which includes dealing with medicines queries and reviews.
-These patients can either be referred by a GP or be walk in patients.
-All pharmacies involved in the EPIC project will have access to GP records;
+- level one – all pharmacies could offer this service, which included dealing with medicines queries and reviews.
+These patients could either be referred by a GP or be walk in patients.
+All pharmacies involved in the EPIC project had access to GP records;

-- level two – this occurs following GP triage where the patient is referred by the GP; appointments will be booked at the pharmacy using an electronic system.
-The consultations will involve the management of a specified list of conditions (approximately 12) and where appropriate the supply of medicines through PGDs; and
+- level two – this occurred following GP triage where the patient is referred by the GP; appointments were booked at the pharmacy using an electronic system.
+The consultations involved the management of a specified list of conditions (approximately 12) and where appropriate the supply of medicines through PGDs; and

-- level 3 – this is provided by community pharmacists with independent prescribing rights and involves a wider range of patients and medicines.
-It will also include long term conditions (including hypertension) in due course.
-Level 3 is restricted by the number of independent prescribers and the number of appointments available.
+- level 3 – this was provided by community pharmacists with independent prescribing rights and involved a wider range of patients and medicines.
+It was also planned to include long term conditions (including hypertension) in due course.
+Level 3 was restricted by the number of independent prescribers and the number of appointments available.

-LPCs who are located in an area where GP practices have become pilot sites were invited to participate in a teleconference on 23rd March 2015 to share information on pharmacy involvement in the Challenge Fund projects in their area.
+LPCs who were located in an area where GP practices had become pilot sites were invited to participate in a teleconference on 23rd March 2015 to share information on pharmacy involvement in the Challenge Fund projects in their area.
 Challenge Fund Teleconference minutes 23rd March 2015